 We don’t need to have an immense adventure ahead of us to value ordinary tasks and small steps that enable our growth.

-The default logging mechanism in Spring Boot allows us to start working on our POC in no time.
+Why should we learn how to process application logs with Elastic Stack?
+After all, the default logging mechanism in Spring Boot allows us to start working on our POC in no time.
 However, we must be aware that inadequate logging makes debugging and monitoring difficult in a production environment.

 The understanding of a project changes through time as its development continues.
 Following an obsolete specification, creating only a superficial domain model or coming up with shady half-measures – to avoid any profound effort – won’t stop you from delivering an app, but most definitely it won’t be the app that was needed.